-The worst however are in the Doctors dealings with the Master in new who.
+The worst however are in the Doctors dealings with the Master in New Who.
 The Doctor always shows ridiculous levels of compassion to the Master in spite of how evil the Master is.
 Even when the Master has tortured his companion Martha Jones’s family for a whole year, and spent a year torturing Captain Jack Harkness to death over and over again.
-The Doctor not only doesn’t kill him but he hugs him.
-Seriously!
+The Doctor not only doesn’t kill him but he hugs him!

 Tennant’s Doctor crying over Simm’s Master’s corpse in front of Martha whose family just endured a year of torture, and Jack who had just been tortured to death over and over and over, is like if I wept over Hitlers corpse in front of a group of Auschwitz survivors (one of whom was in love with me and had gone through hell for me) because I used to play squash with Hitler at College.

 Some people say “its because the Master is the only other member of his kind” which is more understandable but it still doesn’t make sense.
 The Doctor is meant to at that point at least to have wiped out his entire people because they went evil.
 So he killed billions of time lords because they are evil, but not this one time lord?
 In The End of Time he refuses to kill the Master because that would be so evil, yet he commits genocide at the end technically against his own people?

 Its so frustrating as a viewer watching that, as it just makes the Doctor into a raging hypocrite.
 Worst of all though is in The End of Time when the Doctor refuses to shoot the Master in order to save the entire human race whom he has turned into copies of himself.
 So he is putting one time lord above 7 billion humans.